jmcanterafonseca-iota/stardust-examples/digital-assets/03-mint-native-tokens.md

 ### Submit the Block

-Now that we have the transaction payload you can submit the corresponding Block as we did in previous tutorials:
+Now that you have the transaction payload you can submit the corresponding Block as we did in previous tutorials:

 ```typescript
 const block: IBlock = {